 If you choose to study on our 2-year degree, you will begin with your peers in September and work through Semesters A & B. You will make up the additional extra credits (two modules) by work through summer Semester C in each of your two years.

 If you choose to fully engage with our sector-leading co-curricular activities, we can also provide you with the opportunity of achieving a Diploma in Professional Practice.

 Why choose this course?

-Our professional accelerated 2-year LLB Programme is one of very few law degrees in the country that allows you to complete the academic stage of training in two years instead of the normal three.
-Along with the options of achieving a named Qualifying Law Degree in either Commercial Law or Government and Politics this is a very popular route of study.
+Our professional accelerated 2-year LLB Programme is one of very few law degrees in the country that allows you to complete the academic stage of training in two years, instead of the normal three.
+Along with the options of achieving a named Qualifying Law Degree, in either Commercial Law, Government and Politics, or Criminal Justice, this is a very popular route of study.

 You will start in September and then study over two years including through the summer.
-This means that you will be able to save on living costs during your studies and enter employment more quickly than your peers - recent statistics show that 94% of our 2010 Law graduates are now in graduate-level employment or further study within six months of graduating*
+This means that you will be able to save on living costs during your studies and enter employment more quickly than your peers - recent statistics show that 96% of School of Law, Criminology and Political Science graduates are in employment or further study within six months of graduating*

-Our law degree offers one of the most innovative teaching programmes in the country with high levels of contact time during the week between staff and students.
+We offer an innovative teaching programme with high levels of contact time during the week between staff and students.

-Each module has a knowledge-based lecture to explain the law, a skills-based lecture to demonstrate application, weekly surgeries to allow you to see tutors on a one-one basis and a focused 2-hour workshop.
+Each module has a knowledge-based lecture to explain the law, a skills-based tutorial to demonstrate application, weekly surgeries to allow you to see tutors on a one-one basis and a focused 2-hour workshop.
 These workshops offer a chance to test your own understanding and raise any tricky issues in a supportive study environment.
 Lectures are available online and can be downloaded to allow you to review key issues again at your leisure.